-- 1. If you are absent from school, have your parent/guardian/caregiver call the SchoolMessenger Safe Arrival line (1-844-350-2646).
+- If you are absent from school, have your parent/guardian/caregiver call the SchoolMessenger Safe Arrival line (1-844-350-2646).
 Students who are signed out are not to be in the building unless they are in the office waiting for a parent (e.g. students are not to sign out to work on assignments in the building).
 Consequences for students who are truant or skip classes will follow bias-aware progressive discipline procedures. - 2.
 A student who is truant or skips a class on the day of a test or assignment that is due may receive a mark of zero.
-If you are late for class, please use the QR code posted at the door of your classroom to complete the school sign-in form.
+If you are late for class, please report immediately to the main office, in order to obtain a late slip.
+Your late split will be used for entry into your classroom.
 Continual lateness will result in a referral to a Vice Principal.
 Students who have a valid reason for a late (e.g. Medical appointment) which is validated by a parent/guardian/caregiver note or phone call will receive an excused late.
 Students who do not have a valid reason will be issued an unexcused late.